With a clinic

 What's worth knowing before you commit.

 • You're not browsing, you're matchedThe clinic recruits donors and offers you one (or a small number) based on your preferences.
+NZ donor info is usually a brief medical and physical description plus a short statement.

 • All clinic sperm is frozen, that's by designA mandatory three-month quarantine on all donations means clinic sperm is always frozen-then-thawed, not used fresh.
 This affects success rates marginally; it's the safety standard, not a downside.